florin-dumitrescu/accurate-search/README.md

 # accurate-search

-The most accurate text search engine and faster than most of the other search libraries.
-Has options to set ratings for entries which will influence the scoring or to switch the search engine to speed which has the fastest search and still very good results.
+Two engines in one library: the most accurate search engine, still very fast and the fastest search engine with still very good results.
+You can easily switch the engines based on your needs.
+Setting ratings for entries will influence the scoring.
 No dependencies on other libraries or APIs, so it works offline too.

 Features:
 - **text search** with options: